 If you are experiencing a mental health crisis, you can find help from our 24/7 crisis support lines:

 About the West Yorkshire Health and Care Partnership Mental Health, Learning Disabilities and Autism Programme

-Our programme ambition is to work with the six local places (Bradford district and Craven.
+Our programme ambition is to work with the five local places (Bradford district and Craven.
 Calderdale, Kirklees, Wakefield and Leeds) within our partnership to support delivery of the Five Year Forward View for Mental Health; NHS Long Term Plan and our Partnership Five Year Plan for people with mental health, learning disabilities and / or autism.

 What are we going to do?

 Our ambition is to make best use of collective resources, ensuring that our services provide the best value for money; releasing efficiencies through economies of scale which can be reinvested in Mental Health, Learning Disability and Autism/ADHD services as part of our commitment to the mental health investment standard.

 - Eliminate OOH placements (unless for very specialist support not available in our region)

 - Move to a co-ordinated bed function for some services